Tanmay93397/NEWS-CLONE/README.md

-This is a simplified version of a newsletter site
+This is a simplified version of a newsletter site .
+Whole documentation pdf is also uploaded here